codecov/contributing/CONTRIBUTING.md

 Any line of the commit message should not be longer 100 characters!
 This allows the message to be easier to read on GitHub as well as in various git tools.

-The footer should contain a closing reference to an issue as well as a relevant Sentry issue if any.
+The footer should contain a closing reference to an issue as well as a relevant Codecov issue if any.

 Example: